What are alternative breaks? How are alternative break groups different from other volunteer groups?

 I’ve been on the SiteBank for a while, but have not yet been contacted by an alternative break group.
 Can I contact groups directly?

 While we don’t allow organizations to use our Chapter directory to contact our schools en masse, there are a few things you can do to better connect with interested groups and ensure that your profile gets more clicks and, consequently, more requests!
-First, make sure your profile is filled out as much as possible - we find that descriptive and recently updated profiles receive the most interest from schools.
+First, make sure your profile is filled out as much as possible - we find well filled out and recently updated profiles receive the most interest from schools.
 If you’ve worked with alternative break groups in the past, be sure to include the name of the college/university you worked with and any other information about your experience in the profile.

-Organizations are invited to engage with the network on our social media platforms (Facebook, Twitter, and Instagram), and send along anything you’d like us to post on your behalf - we’d be more than happy to serve as a megaphone for the great work you’re doing.
+Organizations are invited to engage with the Movement on our social media platforms (Facebook, Twitter, and Instagram), and send along anything you’d like us to post on your behalf - we’d be more than happy to serve as a megaphone for the great work you’re doing.

 More than 24,000 students participate in alternative break programs each year at our Chapter schools - many of whom are looking for internships and job opportunities.
 If you have open positions for individuals, send them to us and we’ll post them for you on the job board in the student forums section of our website.